Sumithselva/EX-NO-2-/README.md

 <img width="595" height="384" alt="image" src="https://github.com/user-attachments/assets/cf7ce468-bd57-429a-a45e-91011e66af4f" />

-## RESULT:
+## RESULT :
-The program implementing the Caesar cipher for encryption and decryption has been successfully executed, and the results have been verified.
+The program implementing the Hill cipher for encryption and decryption has been successfully executed, and the results have been verified.